jdanceze/cg/doc/doc.md

 - You can start multiple container from the same image.
 I have create 5 different sets of script to support 5 running instance of Sapienz+ella, so you can start 5 container to run 5 Sapienz+ella.

 ## Prerequisite
+- The list of current compatible apk are located in `/mnt/hdd1/pattarakritr/java/compatible_apks.txt` or in the docker container that mount with `-v /mnt/hdd1/pattarakritr/java:/workspace` it is located in `/workspace/compatible_apks.txt` or `compatible_apks.txt` in this document directory.
 - Currently There are 5 instance of container that can run Sapienz+ella.
 The container id are as follows:
     - container 1 -> 90bd08999126
     - container 2 -> 98fec4845c1d